Maadi5/openpom/README.md

 Please find the original readme from the main openpom repo.

+All my work is present in openpom_playground.ipynb.
+Please bear with me, as it's not too organized at the moment.
+But you can find a high-level view of what's been done below.

 The purpose of this Readme is to track my progress with different experiments to understand the inner-workings of the POM model hopefully towards narrowing down on my Main Goals.
 I'm also using this project as a way to improve and sharpen my skills in applied Statistics, so any feedback would be greatly appreciated!